LantisEscudo/PiScreen/README.md

 It is intended for use on a Raspberry Pi using uzbl as the browser, but, as a HTML/CSS/Javascript-based solution, can be used with any computer with a browser that can be full-screened.
+As some use is made of stroked text, Webkit-based browsers are recommended, being the only engine to support it.

 Usage
 -----